SoftwareEngineeringStudyProjects/Knopkodav/README.md

 # Knopkodav
 Big project for GUI testing and automation.
 Allows saving app screenshots, specifying scripts for automation.
 Maybe will use Machine Learning approaches.

+Start with Python